OFFSHORE Sand Resources and Economic Heavy Minerals

-- Grain size distribution and heavy minerals content of marine sands in Federal waters offshore of Virginia: Open-File Report 2016-01
+Open File Report 2016-01 - Grain size distribution and heavy mineral content of marine sands in Federal waters offshore of Virginia.

 Why Are We Studying Offshore Sand Resources?